April 5, 2015

 Current Construction Activities

-Three construction crews are working on sewer and lateral pipe repairs in the area.
+Four construction crews are working on sewer and lateral pipe repairs in the area.
 Please be aware that construction schedules are subject to change due to conditions underground, weather, traffic, subcontractor schedules and availability of materials.
 You will notice several phases as different equipment or specialized crews are required at each site.

-Sewer repairs underway or upcoming:
+Sewer repairs upcoming or underway:

 Other activities in the field:

 - Restoration activities and preparation for paving of disturbed areas is scheduled as weather permits.
 Note: Where pipe spot repairs have been completed, temporary asphalt patches are left in place.